Image

 Social Security

-(See also Centre for International Affairs and Contact Point for Cross-Border Healthcare)
+See also Centre for International Affairs and Contact Point for Cross-Border Healthcare

 Information about Kela's benefits:

 The Social Security in Finland is either based on permanent residence or work.
 If you are living in Finland permanently, you are covered by the National Health Insurance scheme of the Social Insurance Institution (Kela).
 You may also be covered by the National Health Insurance is you are working in Finland.
-For detailed instructions on social security when movin to Finland, please see Kela website
+For detailed instructions on social security when moving to Finland, please see Kela website

 Permanent stay in Finland